|

 Old Tabernacle after a brick wall was added to the back side circa 1970's <<<<<>>>>>

-The Tabernacle 2008 <<<<>>>>
+The Tabernacle 2010 <<<<>>>>

 Enjoying the Fellowship

-Parking Lot circa 1930's <<<<>>>> When the campground was first constructed, the campers would travel from many miles around the Piedmont area; some as far as 75 miles away; and campout in their vehicles or sleep under small tents.
+Parking Lot circa 1930's <<<<>>>> When the campground was first constructed, the campers would travel from many miles around the Piedmont area; some from over a 100 miles away (which was miracle within itself given the dependability of vehicles and the condition of roads back in that era) and "camp-out" in their vehicles or sleep under small tents.
 Cabins were eventually constructed giving the campers a more feeling of permanency. <<<<>>>>

-Most of the cabins today have modern conveniences, such as running water, septic systems, electrical power, and air conditioners.
+Cabins circa 1930's <<<<>>>> Most of the cabins today have modern conveniences, such as running water, septic systems, electrical power, and air conditioners.
 The original cabins did not have these utilities.
-The cabins are privately owned by members of the NA District, with a fee paid each year for utility usage.
+The cabins are privately owned by members, with a fee paid each year for utility usage.
 The first cabins were constructed of crude cut lumber (As seen in the above photo) with the more modern cabins being constructed of concrete blocks or milled lumber.
 (As seen in the photo's below)

-Cabins 2008
+Cabins 2010

 New Cabin Being Constructed in 2008 <<<<>>>>